mattbegent/staddle/README.md

-# Boilerplate v1.8.8
+# Boilerplate v1.9.0

 A brilliant front-end HTML5 and LESS boilerplate for small and large scale websites.

 ## Features

-* Flexibility - all of the base modules are independent, so you can turn off modules that you don't use.
 * Responsive grid.
 * Supports ie7 + (ie7 support will be dropped when clients stop demanding it).
 * Easy user configuration.
+* Flexibility - all of the base modules are independent, so you can turn off modules that you don't use.
 * CSS3 mixins.
 * Css debugging.
+* Example templates to get you started quickly.
 * Uses [RequireJS](http://requirejs.org/).
 * Follows a [SMACSS](http://smacss.com/) style.
 * Uses [Grunt](http://gruntjs.com/) to compile LESS, JSHint JavaScript and optimise RequireJS.